MartinvonBerg/simple-lightbox-fslight/readme.txt

 Example lightbox.

 == Upgrade Notice ==
-Upgrade to 1.4.0+ if you want support for Youtube Videos.
+Upgrade to 1.5.0+ if you want support for Youtube Videos.
 Otherwise no upgrade is required.

 == Changelog ==

+= 1.5.0 =
+Added JS to pause all running videos on Open of lightbox and pause current video on slide change.

 = 1.4.0 =
 Added support for Youtube-Videos.
 (The access to the YT-JS-API is not feasible for me to CORS-Policy, so the trial to sync the running videos was stopped.)